agoldhammer/nooze/readme.md

 ## Middleware

-The frontend consists of the Python app newsapp, which can be configured to work with different databases in the backend and to consume different Twitter lists.
+The frontend consists of the Python app nooze, which can be configured to work with different databases in the backend and to consume different Twitter lists.
 See [Configuration](#configuration).

-Newsapp is built on top of ```twdb2```, which handles all interfacing with the database.
-Newsapp is a Web service based on Flask.
+Nooze is built on top of ```twdb2```, which handles all interfacing with the database.
+Nooze is a Web service based on Flask.

 ### Application details

-`twdb2` installs several scripts used by newsapp.
+`nzdb` installs several scripts used by nooze.

 `readfeed` processes the Twitter list feed specified in the configuration file.